Do I Need to Probate the Will?

 When a spouse or family member dies, the survivors are often at a loss about what they are required to do concerning the deceased loved one’s estate.
 Do they need to go through the probate process?
 What if the person did not have a will?

-At the law firm of Macri Law Group in East Hanover, New Jersey, we have been guiding individuals and families through the probate process since 1978.
+At the law firm of Macri & Associates, LLC in East Hanover, New Jersey, we have been guiding individuals and families through the probate process since 1978.
 We pioneered the “probate it yourself” program that offers limited legal representation to families that are willing to share administrative duties, at a significant savings on legal fees.
 We do not charge a percentage of the estate as a fee.

 When Do I Need to Go Through Probate?